nicogig/T460s-Clover/README.md

 Clover Bootloader, Kexts, config and ACPI patches for ThinkPad T460s.
 Based on tluck's repo: https://github.com/tluck/Lenovo-T460-Clover

+## Switch to OpenCore

+Please consider switching your current setup to OpenCore.
+I reccomend reinstalling macOS while switching, but you can definitely switch without wiping, as it has been done before.
+You can find my repo here: https://github.com/nicogig/Thinkpad-T460s-macOS-OpenCore

 ## This Repo is currently INACTIVE

 Just a quick warning before you download and use my repo!
 This repo is currently INACTIVE and hasn't been updated in a while (University work has definitely taken a toll on me this year!).
-I won't be updating this repo until at least June 11th.
-After that, I will focus on porting this setup to OpenCore.

 Thank you to everyone who downloaded, forked, and starred this repo.
 I hope you'll stick around for the OpenCore port!